THE EXECUTED PRISONERS' PLAQUE

 The Executed Prisoners’ Plaque

 The project received widespread public support, as was seen at the unveiling ceremony.
-Speakers at this ceremony included Aboriginal and Islander elders and politicians, and numerous religious ministers of different faiths were also in attendance to lend their support to the project, as were some descendants of the victims.
+Speakers at this ceremony included Aboriginal and Islander elders, politicians, and numerous religious ministers of different faiths were also in attendance to lend their support to the project, as were some descendants of the victims.